AnnaSou/Stereotype_Leakage/README.md

 Please read the datasheet in the `dataset` folder for details of the dataset.

 ## Measure stereotypic associations in LLMs
-Run `python asso.py` to get the group-trait associations scores with respect to each template.
+Run `python asso.py` to get the group-trait associations scores with respect to each template.<br />
 Run `python aggre_tem.py` to get the aggregated group-trait association scores.

 ## Measure stereotype leakage